Travelling with your little one - tips on the go

 - If possible try to plan feeding times for take-off and landing, since the swallowing motion will help ease pressure that can build up and irritate little ears.
 If your baby refuses to feed around these times using a pacifier can also do the job as the sucking motion does help them pop their ears.
 Don't forget to pack your dummy steriliser for on the go cleaning

 - If baby is eating solids, pack all the snacks!
 You can’t possibly bring enough.
 Stow them in your carry-on for easy access.
-You’re also allowed small jars of baby food – just don’t forget to pack the spoons in your carry-on
+You’re also allowed small jars of baby food – just don’t forget to pack the spoons in your carry-on luggage.
+Check out our Feeds on the Go holiday set that's perfect for meals on the move.

 - If baby’s a little older, it’s smart to bring an extra bottle or sippy cup and ask for bottled water on the plane.
 Flying dehydrates us, and baby will appreciate the extra fluids